hujhax/austin-improv-wiki/The Free Fringe.md

 ![[Free Fringe Poster.jpg|Publicity image for the Free Fringe.]]

 ## Summary
 The Free Fringe happens every Thursday at 10pm at the Hideout.
-It is also free to attend, and features experimental and risky formats.
+It is free to attend, and features experimental and risky formats.

 The show is concept-driven, rather than troupe-driven.
 The Hideout accepts online submissions for show concepts, and picks several to showcase each week.